Geoff Fox: Television

+Personal life

+Fox was married with an adult daughter.
+Fox enjoyed gardening is his spare time spending time outdoors, building computers, tinkering with anything electronic, and making weather maps for various regions of the US and worldwide in his home-built studio weather center.
+During his career, he also set time aside to participate in a variety of community fundraisers and events.
+He was active with the Multiple Sclerosis Society, American Heart Association, North Haven Education Foundation, Red Cross, and participated in the annual walk to help find a cure for Alzheimer's disease, as well as the March of Dimes and broadcast the weather every holiday season live from Lighthouse Point Park in New Haven for the annual WTNH sponsored fantasy of lights holiday display.

-Illness and Death
+Illness and death

-In September 2025, Fox posted via social media that doctors had discovered metastatic cancer nodules in multiple body parts, and that due to cachexia that left him "too weak to stand" and the heavy toll that previous rounds of treatment had exacted on his body, he had opted for palliative in-home hospice care once it became necessary since he did not believe he could handle more aggressive treatment in his weakened state.
-He noted that he had been on palliative care for several years prior to the discovery as well as battling Pancreatic cancer since his first diagnosis in 2016 including having a Pancreaticoduodenectomy to remove cancerous tumors.
-Fox said that the decision would allow him "to stay just drugged enough to avoid the worst, And a guarantee I can die at home."
+In September 2025, Fox posted via social media that doctors had discovered metastatic cancer nodules in multiple body parts, and that due to cachexia that left him "too weak to stand" and the heavy toll that previous rounds of treatment had exacted on his body.
+He had opted for the decision to begin palliative in-home hospice care once he felt it became necessary as he did not believe he could handle more aggressive treatment in his weakened state.
+He noted that he had been on palliative care for several years prior to the discovery while battling Pancreatic cancer since his first diagnosis in 2016 including having a Pancreaticoduodenectomy to remove cancerous tumors.
+Fox said that this decision would allow him "to stay just drugged enough to avoid the worst, And a guarantee I can die in comfort and out of pain at home."

-Fox passed away from pancreatic cancer on November 11, 2025, at the age of 75.
+Fox passed away in his sleep on November 11, 2025 at the age of 75.